rematocorp/trello-integration-action/README.md

 Trello board ID where to move the cards.
 [How to find board ID.](https://stackoverflow.com/a/50908600/2311110) Useful when you want the action to move the card out from a backlog board.

-Separate board IDs with a semicolon to support multiple boards.
-[Learn more.](https://github.com/rematocorp/trello-integration-action/issues/68)

 #### 8. `trello-archive-on-merge`

 Archives Trello cards when PR is merged.